 A healthy economy and strong financial base provide opportunities for long-term value-adding and sustainable investments.
-In 2019, constant focus on high operating efficiency and management of working capital led to a positive operational cash flow (CFFO) of EUR 209m, against EUR 141m the previous year.
+In 2020, constant focus on high operating efficiency and management of working capital led to a positive operational cash flow (CFFO) of EUR 251m, against EUR 209m the previous year.

-The cash flow was able to fund the year's investments of EUR 62m in predominantly energy-saving and environmental projects.
-The Group had a free cash flow of EUR 180m.
+The cash flow was able to fund the year's investments of

+EUR 75m, which were predominantly used for improving operating efficiency, various energy-economy and environmental projects, and also acquisition of the trading company Spartan Hive S.p.A.
+The Group had a free cash flow of EUR 174m.